-I don’t mind playing games when we travel.
+Rich and I don’t mind playing games when we travel.
 Long Flights, car trips, layovers or just waiting for a slow table server can be hard on everyone.
-Games help the time pass for me, too.
+Games help the time pass for us, too.
 And my daughter loves the distraction-free one-on-one time with me and her dad.

 Here are 26 Games that we have found work really well for travel because of their portability.
 You can put them under the tree or use them as stocking stuffers.
 Your kids will like them so much they’ll want to play them at home, too!

 Tip: Sometimes portable games come in very unportable boxes.
-Read how we use Ziplock bags to get around this.
+Ziploc bags can make them much travel-ready.

-Conveniently, Melissa & Doug (one of my favorite toy makers) sells a travel pack that includes Go Fish!, Old Maid and Rummy which all feature colorful gender-neutral graphics.
+Conveniently, Melissa & Doug sells a travel pack that includes Go Fish!, Old Maid and Rummy all featuring colorful gender-neutral graphics.